 - 2 tablespoons curry powder

-- 1 white-fleshed sweet potato, peeled and diced (See Recipe Note)
+- 1 large white-fleshed sweet potato, peeled and diced (See Recipe Note)

 - 1 large or two small sweet bell peppers, diced (red or yellow, about 1/2 pound)